 The aims of our project

 The Coin Hoards of the Roman Empire Project is a joint initiative of the Ashmolean Museum and the Oxford Roman Economy Project.
 It is the brainchild of Baron Lorne Thyssen-Bornemisza and is funded by the Augustus Foundation.
 It intends to fill a major lacuna in the digital coverage of coin hoards from antiquity.
-It aims to collect information about hoards of all coinages in use in the Roman Empire between approximately 30 BC and AD 400.
+It aims to collect information about hoards of all coinages in use in the Roman Empire between approximately 30 BC and AD 400, or later, where appropriate.
 Imperial coinage forms the main focus of the project, but Iron Age and Roman Provincial coinages in circulation within this period are also included to give a complete picture of the monetary systems of both the West and the East.
 The Project also includes hoards of Roman coins from outside the Empire to demonstrate Rome's economic and cultural reach.
-The hoards currently documented contain over 8 million coins.
+The hoards currently documented contain 7 million coins.
 The intention of the Project is to provide the foundations for a systematic Empire-wide study of hoarding and to promote the integration of numismatic data into broader research on the Roman Economy.

 What is a hoard?